sgaul/childcare/index.md

 The following results review data on pre-K experience and subsidized childcare and early childhood education slots from the various sources available.

-SDE provides data on the pre-K experience of students that enroll in kindergarten in the state.
+First, SDE provides data on the pre-K experience of students that enroll in kindergarten in the state.

-Aggregated for the 30-town CRCOG region shows that roughly 75 percent of students enrolling in kindergarten have had some form of pre-K experience for the past few years.
+Aggregated data for the 30-town CRCOG region shows that roughly 75 percent of students enrolling in kindergarten have had some form of pre-K experience for the past few years.

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)

-Segmenting further, rates of pre-K experience are lower in the eight Alliance Districts, fluctuating between 50 to 75 percent, while higher-performing districts have had rates closer to 85 percent.
+Segmenting districts, the rates of pre-K experience are lower in the eight Alliance Districts, fluctuating between 50 to 75 percent, while higher-performing districts have had rates closer to 85 percent.

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)

-Looking at rates by district shows stability for most towns, although large year-on-year fluctuations for Hartford Public Schools and declining rates in some other districts.
+Most districts have fairly stable rates, although there are large year-on-year fluctuations in the SDE data for Hartford Public Schools and declining rates in some other districts.

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3.png)

-Taking the average rates for the last five years, Tolland Public Schools have the lowest rates of students with pre-K experience, perhaps surprising given that it is among the higher-performing districts and more affluent towns in the region.
+For the last five years, Tolland Public Schools have the lowest rates of students with pre-K experience in the region, perhaps surprising given that it is among the higher-performing districts and more affluent towns in the region.

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)